 One of the intriguing phenomena with the R&D of anticancer drugs is that many non-anticancer commercial drugs on the market are excellent anticancer candidates and exhibit the potential to outperform existing anticancer drugs, such as those in the categories of pancreatic cancer and NSCLC.
-Another good opportunity is that clinical practices of many anticancer drugs can be extended to other therapeutic fields, including oncology and others.
+Another good opportunity is that professionals can extend clinical practices of many anticancer drugs to other therapeutic fields, including oncology and others.

 Quite a few investigational anticancer drugs in the early phases of clinical trials seldom fit their correct roles.
-This issue is formed mainly by two reasons: (a) unqualified candidates and (b) wrong targets or wrong target zones including improper solubilities.
+This issue is formed mainly by two reasons: (a) unqualified candidates and (b) wrong targets or target zones, including improper solubilities.
 A current solution is to set up several clinical trials for testing errors of a single candidate.
 Sooner or later, patients, pharm companies, and taxpayers must pay bills for the unsuccessful efforts.
-As a result, precious resources are consumed for vague goals, and approaches of this kind appear to be unsustainable in a long run.
+These improper practices consume precious resources for vague goals, and hence there is plenty of space for improvements in the long run.

-• Replacement of anticancer drugs low in performance by optimized candidates in terms of
+• Replacement of anticancer drugs low in performance by optimized candidates regarding

 their capabilities of inhibiting tumor growth and anchoring on target zones.